-I am Carmel W. Sanders, a child custody lawyer in Macon, Georgia.
+I am Sanders Law, P.C., a child custody lawyer in Macon, Georgia.
 I represent married parents, unmarried parents and grandparents in all aspects of child custody and visitation.
 I also help unmarried parents establish paternity (legitimation).

 How Child Custody Is Determined In Georgia

 The most common child custody arrangement in Georgia is for one parent to have primary physical custody while the other has child visitation according to a schedule.
 Courts may award joint physical custody.
 In either case, joint legal custody is likely in most cases.
 When determining a child custody arrangement, Georgia courts will consider a number of factors, including: